Knockouts that Exceed Station Range

 Forming Knockouts That Exceed Station Range or Press Tonnage Capacity

-Many knockouts fit within the ranges of the punch press station sizes, so the typical knockout process uses a single tool to create the slug and tabs.
-Sometimes, however,the finished product requires knockouts that are either larger than possible to make using the available stations or the tonnage required is too high for the machine.
+Many knockouts fit within the ranges of the punch press station sizes.
+Sometimes knockouts are required that are larger than possible to make within available stations or the tonnage required is too high for the machine.
 Following are some ways to accomplish making these over range or over tonnage knockouts.

 The Mate Solution: